-- Weight – Carrying extra weight applies undue pressure to the spine.
-The neck and back have to work extra hard to support excess body weight.
+- Weight.
+Carrying excess weight applies unnecessary pressure to the spine.
+The neck and back have to work extra hard to account for this.

-- Smoking – Smoking tobacco products can be very harmful to the body because it decreases oxygen levels in the blood.
-This can cause the intervertebral discs to lose out on necessary nutrients.
+- Smoking.
+Smoking tobacco products can be very harmful to the body because it decreases oxygen levels in the blood.
+This can cause the discs to lose out on necessary nutrients.

-- Physical activity – Strenuous occupations that require constant lifting, twisting, bending, or sitting can apply extra stress to the spine.
-High-impact sports such as hockey and football can also apply extra wear and tear to the spine.
+- Physical activity.
+Strenuous occupations that require constant lifting, twisting and bending can apply extra stress to the spine.
+High-impact sports, such as hockey and football, can cause additional wear.

 How is a collapsed disc treated?